SerIgel/sova-ts/README.md

   "groupChannel": ["id of channels to get group in"]
 }
 ```
+If you don't know how to create your bot, you can check out [this link](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) and make steps from 2 to 4.
+Also you must make your bot administrtor (you can do this because you must be admin to add bots to server)
 ## SU commands:
 Commands with `sudo: true` flag in it can only be executed by server admin or the man you specified in `config.json`